grycap/oscar-cli/README.md

 being the STORAGE_PROVIDER_TYPE one of the three supported storage providers (MinIO, S3 or Onedata) and the STORAGE_PROVIDER_NAME is the identifier for the provider set in the service's definition.

+File uploads display a progress bar when the local file size is known.
+Use `--no-progress` to disable the bar.

 ```
 Usage:
   oscar-cli service put-file SERVICE_NAME STORAGE_PROVIDER LOCAL_FILE REMOTE_FILE [flags]